zypchn/emo-classification/README.md

 By using the post-processed train data and raw test data I created vocabularies in both cases.
 Whilst RNN had nearly had 60k tokens, LSTM had only 20k, which is a huge drop.

+After that, I crated the RNN model with 2 hidden layer blocks with the size of 128.
+LSTM also has a size of 128, but it has 3 layers.

 <br/>
 <br/>